UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hey, I’m Ujjwal Raj (He/Him) 🧿3rd Yr CompSci Co-Op Student @McMasterU - Humanity above everything.
-- IQ of 122 at the age 20 yrs as per the test got the certificate too 😌 .
+- IQ of 122 at the age of 20 yrs as per the test got the certificate too 😌 .
 - Seeking Coop Opportunities for Summer 2024 Available for 4/8/12/16 months (preferably for 12 - 16 months enrolled in Coop program).
 - 👀 I’m interested in Computer science (both theoretical and software) and Socialising.
 - Currently learning about the hardware theory and the software side of the Computer as per the course.